Top of the page

 Clinical Presentation of Skin Cancers

 While the appearance of any one skin cancer can vary, there are general physical presentations that can be used in screening.
-BCCs most commonly have a pearly rim or can appear somewhat eczematous (see Figure 2 and Figure 3).
-They often ulcerate (see Figure 2).
-SCCs frequently have a thick keratin top layer (see Figure 4).
+BCCs most commonly have a pearly rim or can appear somewhat eczematous (refer to Figure 2 and Figure 3).
+They often ulcerate (refer to Figure 2).
+SCCs frequently have a thick keratin top layer (refer to Figure 4).
 Both BCCs and SCCs are associated with a history of sun-damaged skin.
 Melanomas are characterized by asymmetry, border irregularity, color variation, a diameter of more than 6 mm, and evolution (ABCDE criteria).
 (Refer to What Does Melanoma Look Like? on NCI's website for more information about the ABCDE criteria.)
 Photographs representing typical clinical presentations of these cancers are shown below.

 Basal cell carcinomas

 Figure 2.
 Ulcerated basal cell carcinoma (left panel) and ulcerated basal cell carcinoma with characteristic pearly rim (right panel).

 Figure 3.
 Superficial basal cell carcinoma (left panel) and nodular basal cell carcinoma (right panel).

 Figure 4.
 Squamous cell carcinoma on the face with thick keratin top layer (left panel) and squamous cell carcinoma on the leg (right panel).

 Figure 5.
 Melanomas with characteristic asymmetry, border irregularity, color variation, and large diameter.